ELY3M/elys-switch-guide.github.io/docs/extras/autorcm.md

 2. Go to `Tools`
 3. At the bottom of the page, tap `Archive bit - AutoRCM`
 4. Then tap `AutoRCM`.
 It will show a little `ON` next to the option once you have done this

+!!! tip "How to disable AutoRCM"

+1. Boot Hekate
+2. Go to `Tools`
+3. At the bottom of the page, tap `Archive bit - AutoRCM`
+4. Then tap `AutoRCM`.
+It will show a little `OFF` next to the option once you have done this